This story contains affiliate links.

 They say it’s not what you know, but who you know.
 But I say it’s a little bit of both!
 Know something, and know something about someone!
 Read some biographies, and this shortlist of picture book biographies will get you started to be in the know.

 Little Melba and Her Big Trombone by Katheryn Russell-Bron, illustrated by Frank Morrison

 Melba Doretta Liston is one of the greatest musicians you probably have never had the opportunity to learn about.
-She was born in 1926 in Kansas City, Missouri with music surrounding her in her home, town and heart.
+She was born in 1926 in Kansas City, Missouri, with music surrounding her in her home, town, and heart.
 She picked the trombone as her way to express all that rhythm and jazz.
-She got to play with greats and became a great in her own right.
+She got to play with greats and became great in her own right.

 Queen Victoria’s Bathing Machine by Gloria Whelan, illustrated by Nancy Carpenter

 Poor Queen Victoria.
 “The day was so hot; the sun was so bright.
 Her petticoats itched, and her corset was tight.”
 Heavy is the head that wears the crown.
 She isn’t able to go for a swim, even on a hot day, because someone might see her in a bathing suit!
 But her kind husband has the idea to create for her a special contraption to help her be able to swim after all.

 Elizabeth is a very different queen!
 This queen is an elephant seal who rules the waterways and streets of Christchurch, New Zealand, no matter how much encouragement the town authorities try to give her to go back to the wild.

 Mr. Ferris and His Wheel by Kathryn Gibbs Davis, illustrated by Gilbert Ford